 Traveling a foreign country is a great opportunity to shop for local items, particularly at local flea markets or antique fairs.
 And while some of us do not think twice before buying a full set of vintage Provencal bedroom furniture, a collection of vintage trunks from the 19th century, and a massive neon sign from the 1950s, others might.
-Not always because of the price, but because of the hassle and cost of having to ship it back home.
+Not always because of the price, but because of the hassle and cost of having to ship antiques back home.
 Particularly when your home is 5,000 miles and an ocean away.
-We have compiled a thorough guide that will help you to choose the right transport method to get your flea market finds home.
+We have compiled a thorough guide that will help you to choose the right transport method and transporter to ship your flea market finds and antiques home.

-Once you have found a good bargain at the flea market, be aware that there are different solutions are available, in case youdon’t want to bother (or can’t afford) carrying it around with you during the rest of your trip.
+Once you have found a good bargain at the flea market or at an antique shop, be aware that different solutions are available, in case you don’t want to bother (or can’t afford) carrying your shopping around with you during the rest of your trip.
 Of course, picking the right shipping method will depend on the size of the item you want to ship.
 While FedEx, UPS, and TNT have offices all over the world, their services can become pretty expensive when it comes to shipping bulky and heavy items overseas.

-In case you bought a piece of furniture or voluminous decorative objects you would like to ship back to your home, using a shipper can be a good and less expensive alternative, as many of them use extra cargo space to consolidate shipments.
-Here are a few tips on how to ship your flea market finds home, and what pitfalls to avoid in the process.
+In case you bought a piece of antique furniture or voluminous decorative objects you would like to ship back home, using a shipper or a transporter can be a good and less expensive alternative, as many of them use extra cargo space to consolidate shipments.
+Here are a few tips on antique shipping, and what pitfalls to avoid in the process.

 Shipment can fit in a 150cm x 150 cm box (30 kg max)